Why You Should Consider Low-Code or No-Code for Your Custom Software Development Project

 Developers don't require any special training to use no-code platforms, and they are pretty self-explanatory.

 However, no-code also has its disadvantages; for instance, there is no supervision.
-Just about anyone can develop apps without checks and balances, leading to shadow IT and causing security and compliance issues, problems with integrations, and technical debt.
+Just about anyone can develop apps without checks and balances, leading to shadow IT and causing security and compliance issues, problems with data management, integrations, and technical debt.

 Low-Code And No-Code Markets

 This diagram process involves setting up a framework to drag and drop shapes representing sub-processes in the correct order.
+Most low-code and no-code platforms offer advanced UI capabilities, and they're well-suited for creating mobile applications.

 Most low-code and no-code platforms offer advanced UI capabilities, and they're well-suited for developing mobile applications.